Lourinhasaurus: Description

 Lourinhasaurus alenquerensis is a large herbivorous dinosaur, closely related to Camarasaurus.
 It possesses some notable features in its skeleton, such as a ventral concavity in the anterior-to-middle dorsal vertebrae, very tall sacral neural spines, a posteriorly-oriented postacetabular process of the ilium, tibiae and fibulae of equal length, and a marked lateral deflection of the femoral shaft (without the lateral bulge commonly seen in titanosaurs), among others.
 The higher humerus/femur length ratio of Lourinhasaurus, as pointed out by John Stanton McIntosh, might have suggested a slightly more verticalized posture compared to Camarasaurus.
-Gregory S. Paul suggested Lourinhasaurus alenquerensis measured 18 m in length and weighed around 5 MT.
+Lourinhasaurus alenquerensis has been estimated at 15-18 m in length and weighed around 5 MT.
+The femur of Lourinhasaurus is estimated at 1.68 m in length.

 Classification

 Upon its original description, the Moinho do Carmo specimen was considered a species of Apatosaurus.
 The attribution of this species to Apatosaurus was subsequently questioned.
 In 1970 Rodney Steel renamed it Atlantosaurus alenquerensis, and in 1978 George Olshevsky coined proposed the name Brontosaurus alenquerensis.
 Notably, John Stanton McIntosh in 1990 proposed for the first time that the Moinho do Carmo specimen represented a new species with close affinity to Camarasaurus.
 He published a new taxonomic framework for the skeleton, basing his assertion on the opisthocoelic dorsal vertebrae, the broadly expanded distal scapular blade, the long and slender humerus, and the unexpanded distal ends of the ischia that the specimen shares with Camarasaurus.
 The authors proposed Camarasaurus alenquerensis as a provisory assignation for the specimen.
 McIntosh later suggested the possibility that the skeleton might represent its own genus, based on the higher humerus/femur length ratio compared to Camarasaurus.
 In the following years, Lourinhasaurus had been considered a basal eusauropod, a non-macronarian neosauropod, a basal macronarian, and even a form related to Laurasiaformes.

 It wasn't until 2014, with the full re-description of the specimen published by Mocho and colleagues, that the phylogenetic relationships of the specimen were cleared out.
 The phylogenetic hypotheses proposed by that work suggest that Lourinhasaurus is a basal member of the Macronaria closely related to Camarasaurus, in agreement with McIntosh's earlier views.
 This study recovered, for the first time in a cladistic analysis, Camarasauridae as a monophyletic clade, including Camarasaurus, Lourinhasaurus and Tehuelchesaurus.

 Mocho et al. 2014 strict consensus cladogram obtained from Wilson’s (2002) data matrix.